 Frequently Asked Questions About Medical Malpractice

-Although medical malpractice is most often thought of as applying to physicians, the term includes the medical negligence of any medical care provider, including, for example, dentists, nurses and therapists.
+Although medical malpractice is most often thought of as applying to physicians, the term includes negligence by any medical care provider, including, for example, dentists, nurses and therapists.
 Claims may also be brought against hospitals, clinics or medical corporations for direct or indirect liability for the negligence of an employee.

 Medical malpractice can take the form of failure to inform you of the risks of a particular procedure and other alternatives, failure to timely diagnose a disease, performing a treatment you did not authorize, medical error, providing the wrong prescription dosage and failure to order proper tests.
 Although there are a host of other scenarios, these are the most common.

-The initial steps in investigating a medical malpractice claim begin with a confidential consultation with members of our staff.
-The staff of Bruno & Bruno has been successfully involved in medical malpractice litigation for many years.
+Investigating a medical malpractice claim begins with a confidential consultation with members of our staff.
+Bruno & Bruno has been successfully involved in medical malpractice litigation for many years.